-As the Institute works with others to restore faith in humanity, participants are given another chance through the spiritual renaissance offered by the intervention of a Phoenix rising from the ashes of ground zero in Virginia Swain’s dream the night of 9/11 (see image below right) when she was in New York during the World Trade Center attacks.
+As the Institute works with others to restore faith in humanity, participants are given another chance through the spiritual renaissance offered by a Phoenix rising from the ashes of ground zero in Virginia Swain’s dream the night of 9/11 (see image below right) when she was in New York during the World Trade Center attacks.
 After 17 years of sitting with the Phoenix in meditation, Virginia invites leaders to learn, through American and global communities she creates, how to be global citizens living locally.
 Many people are called to be of service—in partnership and collaboration with others—so that we can creatively participate in co-creating our destiny. in whatever language we use for our Creator.
 An earlier Phoenix image (left below) was gifted by Norway to symbolize the end of World War II and was placed in the UN Security Council.
 Unfortunately, there have been more than 400 wars since then.

 The Institute for Global Leadership takes actions to restore faith in humanity:

 - Training Reconciliation Leaders through a basic and advanced certificate program for competency at four levels: personal, interpersonal, systemic and global.
 Reconciliation Leaders facilitate positive change in local, national and global challenges through the Peacebuilding Process of Reconciliation, they are taught to develop the will of the people through Rousseau’s definition of political action (Master’s Thesis, Lesley University 1993).
 Read about Reconciliation Leaders’ experience in the certificate program here.

 - Utilizing the Global Mediation and Reconciliation Service and the Peacebuilding Process of Reconciliation to Develop Political Will, Reconciliation Leaders offer a resource for UN Charter Chapter VI, pacific resolution of disputes (nonviolent approaches), for conflict at all levels of society.

 - Reading Virginia Swain’s book, My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11.
 This book is a chronicle of the spiritual journey which underlies and informs her life and work.
 It also offers readers the opportunity to write their own spiritual memoir through end-chapter questions and exercises.